 The project explores the possibilities of so-called Artiﬁcial Intelligence (AI) in conjunction with art and artistic processes.
 The project combines 3Dgenerated content that reacts to sound with an AI setup that transfers the structure of hand-drawn animations onto the 3D input.
 By combining the fast reaction times and precision of computer-generated graphics with the organic feeling of painted animations, the best qualities of two worlds are united.
 Within the experimental setup, the artists and creators of the original imagery are in direct exchange with the programming of the conﬁguration and also subject to the theoretical reﬂection of technology and artistic practice.
 The AI systems are running a conditional adversarial network for reconstructing objects from edge maps.

 Dr.phil.
-Alexander König is a media theoretician and av-artist living in Berlin.
+Alexander König is a media theoretician and av-artist.
 He was postdoctoral researcher at the art academy of Trondheim(part of NTNU) and works as a freelancer in the fields of real-time-animation, livestream-system-engineering and digital-video.
 In 2017 University of Singapore (NUS) invited him as „Artist in Residence“ at Tembusu College and guest lecturer within the “Department of Communication&New Media”.
 He got his Dr.phil. from the University of Fine Arts Vienna (Department of Cultural-Theory, Prof. Diedrich Diederichsen).
 Alexander König was teaching semiotics and media-theory at the Merz-Akademie Stuttgart and works closely together with the Animationsinstitut of Filmakademie Ludwigsburg since 2006.

 Contact: akoenig (at) media-art-theory.com